Fraud Prevention

 Step 3: Contact the Seller

-Write formally stating you're rejecting the car because it's not as described.
-Reference:
+Write formally stating you're rejecting the car because it's not as described, referencing the Consumer Rights Act 2015, the specific mileage discrepancy, and your demand for a full refund.

 Step 4: Contact Your Finance Company